How Addictive is Cocaine? Cocaine Addiction vs Dependence

 The current medical understanding of addiction involves changes to the structure of the reward system in the brain, leading to compulsive pursuit and ingestion of intoxicating substances.

 People who struggle with addiction usually develop physical dependence on a drug in addition to mental changes.
 Dependence involves changes to how neurotransmitters are released by the brain.
 Once a drug releases more serotonin, dopamine, or other combinations of neurotransmitters, the brain is less likely to continue this release process on its own and will begin to need the presence of the drug to reach equilibrium.

 When a person has developed a dependence – or physical addiction – on a drug, they are likely to experience withdrawal symptoms when they stop taking it.
 Some prescription medicines, like benzodiazepines or some antidepressants, can cause physical dependence without the person being addicted to the drug.
 This means that they do not compulsively seek out the substance, but they may experience withdrawal symptoms if they stop taking their prescription suddenly without a doctor’s help creating a taper.
-The term physical dependence also implies a level of craving for the drug, which gets tied up in withdrawal symptoms.

 Physical addiction includes withdrawal symptoms and compulsively taking the drug to feel normal.
 With cocaine, people who abuse the drug may strongly desire the physical effects, not just the mental effects, of the stimulant.
 They may enjoy the increased energy, higher self-esteem, sense of accomplishment, or even the suppressed appetite (leading to rapid weight loss) that the drug causes.
 However, as a person enters into binge cycles with cocaine abuse, they are more likely to also suffer serious, dangerous side effects, including damage to the cardiovascular system, paranoia and delusions, and damage to the nose, mouth, throat, and upper respiratory system.